wafibismail/exploring-csharp/games/SpaceSHMUPPlusPrototype/README.md

 - Easing
 - Expand the game further e.g.
   - experimenting with the various WeaponDefinition fields/options
+  - add level propression (hint in page 770) with timed waves within each level
+    - note that due to nested serializable classes not supported, another way to do it is using something like an XML to store the wave data
+  - experiment with other variables
+  - add more game structure and GUI (hint in Mission Demolition prototype)
+  - track high scores
+  - title screen + options for difficulty setting
 - Apply appropriate colliders to each enemy type.